retobuergisser/homepage/content/project/priorities/index.md

 ### Current Working Papers

 * Is the Low Tax Doctrine Rooted in Public Opinion?
 Evidence from a Survey Experiment in Four European Countries (with Björn Bremer).
+* Economic Redistribution or Social Inclusion?
+How Dimensions of Party Competition Affect Welfare State Reform Opportunities in Western Europe (with Macarena Ares, Matthias Enggist, Silja Häusermann, and Michael Pinggera).